rikosintie/Haas_Data_collect/docs/Pi_5_Appliance.md

 ## What is needed to create the appliance

 As you can imagine, there are a lot of steps required to build a functional appliance from scratch.
-But once you had completed it, you will have gained a lot of useful knowledge!
+But once you have completed it, you will have gained a lot of useful knowledge!

 - clone the repository - This is how you get the code from the repository
 - Create the systemd service files